Adam Walsh Child Protection and Safety Act: Legal applications

-Registration Requirements
+Registration requirements

 Registration requirements are defined by the type of offense the person was convicted of.
 Sex offenders are classified into three tiers, with offenders in certain tiers having the option to ask for a registration reduction hearing to request their registration time be reduced after having a clean record for a prescribed minimum period, an offender's record is considered to be clean if they have met all of the following conditions: (A) not been convicted of a crime where the sentence was greater than one year in jail; (B) not been convicted of any sex offense; (C) successfully completed all supervised release, parole & probation requirements; (D) successfully completed a sex offender treatment program that has been certified by their state of residence or the Attorney General.
 Tier 3 offenders are required to register for life, with the exception of offenders adjudicated as a juvenile delinquent, who can request a registration reduction hearing if they have maintained a clean record for 25 years after release from juvenile detention.
 Tier 2 offenders are required to register for 25 years after release from incarceration.
 Tier 1 offenders are required to register for 15 years after release, they can request a registration reduction hearing after maintaining a clean record for 10 years.
 Tier I registrants may be excluded from internet database, with exemption of those convicted of "specified offense against a minor".

 Sex offenders that are 14 years of age or older at the time of the crime are required to register if they fit into the most serious tier (Tier 3), or were tried as adults.

-State Registration Requirements
+State registration requirements

 While states have to abide by the federal general guidelines for sex offender level registration requirements, the actual requirements can vary from state to state, with some being stricter and others more lenient.

 For example in the state of New York, Level 1 offenders are required to register for 20 years after release, with no option to petition the court for a reduction, they must update their address with local law enforcement yearly and report in person every three years to have an updated photo taken.
 Level 2 offenders are required to register for life, though they can petition the courts to be removed from the registry after 30 years with a clean record; they must report in person yearly to update their address and have their photo updated every three years.
 Level 3 offenders must register for life, and must report in person every 90 days to update their address and have their photo updated every year.
 Offenders can also petition the court to have their risk level modified; a district attorney may also make this request.
 New York also has additional designations that can be added to offenders of each level, offenders can be designated as a sexual predator, a sexually violent predator, or a predicate sex offender; an offender designated as one of those is required to register for life regardless of their registry level.